A third of Brits are confused by financial terms. Are you one of them?

 Maintenance

-A maintenance contract allows you to incorporate the costs of maintaining the vehicle that aren’t covered within a vehicle warranty within your rental payments.
-Some of the benefits of choosing a Maintained contract are:
+A maintenance contract lets you include the costs of maintaining your vehicle (those not covered by a warranty) in your rental payments.

 • Scheduled servicing

-• Items that perish due to wear and tear – things like batteries, exhausts and wiper blades.
+• Items that perish due to wear and tear (think batteries, exhausts, and wiper blades)

 • MOTs (if applicable)

-• Tyre replacement or repair (this will depend on your finance provider)
+• Tyre replacement or repair (depending on your finance provider)

 P

-2. A set monthly payment over an agreed duration (i.e. 36 or 48 months)
+• Monthly Payments: A set amount over an agreed duration (typically 36 or 48 months).

 R